22nd - 27th MAY 2015

 Possibly not the optimum time of year for a visit.
 The main passage of wildfowl, divers, etc has already gone through the Baltic Sea by the end of May, owls and woodpeckers were liable to be more difficult to find, but on the plus side it would coincide with the appearance of a few of the later arriving summer migrants.

-Focus was as much targeted on the mammals as birds.
+Focus was as much targeted on the mammals as well as birds.
 Potential species, all of which would be lifers, included Brown Bear, Elk/Moose, Beaver, Wolf, Lynx, Wild Boar, Raccoon Dog and Flying Squirrel - with luck I should connect with a couple of them.

 Resident owls include Pygmy, Tengmalm's and Ural - only the latter was considered a possibility.
 As for woodpeckers, I was hoping for Black, Grey-headed and White-backed - Three-toed and Middle Spotted were outside chances.